aleph-im/aleph-indexer-library/packages/indexer-generator/README.md

   accounts {
     address
     type
-    data {
-      ...on StateData {
+    ...on State {
       msolMint
       adminAuthority
       liqPool {
         lpLiquidityTarget
         lpMaxFee {
           basisPoints
         }
         lpMinFee {
           basisPoints
         }
         treasuryCut {
           basisPoints
         }
       }
       # and other fields, see generated GraphQL schema
     }
-      ... on TicketAccountDataData {
+    ... on TicketAccountData {
       beneficiary
       stateAddress
       lamportsAmount
       # and other fields, see generated GraphQL schema
-      }
     }
   }
 }